uberbrent/password-generator/README.md

 ## Live Application

-You can find the live application at
+You can find the live application at https://uberbrent.github.io/password-generator/

 ## Screenshots

+The following is a screen grab of the live application and the main functionality of the JavaScript that powers the randomization.